German MPs quiz Merkel, ministers over Wirecard scandal - RFI

 - Merkel in China -

-Outgoing chancellor Merkel will be quizzed over her role in the scandal on Friday, after it emerged she promoted Wirecard on a trip to China in September 2019 when the firm was eyeing a foray into the Chinese market.
+Outgoing chancellor Merkel will be quizzed Friday over her role in the scandal after it emerged she promoted Wirecard on a trip to China in September 2019 when the firm was eyeing a foray into the Chinese market.

 Her intervention has raised eyebrows because journalists were already voicing doubts about Wirecard's books at the time.